dianpan/sweet-tooth/README.md

 ###Map View:
 <img src="/app/assets/images/map_view.png" width="400" height="250">

-##Inspiration
-We are ice cream lovers and wanted to make sure you can have this sweet treat anytime, anywhere...

 ##What it does
 Geolocates your location and shows you all of the ice cream spots within a half mile radius